-Kyoto is a must see stop on any trip to Japan.
+Kyoto is a must see on any trip to Japan.
 Full of Buddhist temples (over 1000!), Shinto shrines and Zen gardens, there is so much to see in Kyoto.
 Most visitors stay only for a few days as part of a longer trip to Japan so we narrowed down the best things to do if you only have 3 days in Kyoto.
 There is not enough time to see everything Kyoto has to offer but you can see most of the highlights of Kyoto in 3 days.
-Kyoto’s tourist attractions are pretty spread out so we grouped the attractions by neighborhood to create the perfect itinerary for your visit which includes what to do, where to eat and where to stay in Kyoto.
+Kyoto’s tourist attractions are pretty spread out so we grouped the attractions by neighborhood to create the perfect itinerary for first time visitors which includes what to do, where to eat and where to stay in Kyoto.

-3 Days in Kyoto Itinerary
+3 Days in Kyoto Itinerary for First Time Visitors

 Day 1 – Fushimi Inari Shrine, Eastern Kyoto and Gion